shipth-is/cli/README.md

 ## `shipthis apple apiKey create`

-Creates an App Store Connect API in your Apple Developer account and saves the private key in your shipthis account
+Creates an App Store Connect API in your Apple Developer account and saves the private key in your ShipThis account

 ```
 USAGE